liesse-ocaml/automata/README.md

 alphabet is ['a';'b'] and 1 is initial, 2 is final and transitions 1 --a--> 2, 2 --b--> 1

 parsing_polynomial cover the exercise on parsing simple polynomials

+the version done live during the session is parsing_polynomial_live, the .txt file contains the utop

+To build and execute a file: `dune exec ./`*name*`.exe`